 Entries by Georgia Urology

 On Sunday, June 16th, join the Atlanta Braves and Northside Hospital as they celebrate those who have courageously battled prostate cancer.
 The funds raised will support research and education in honor of the Atlanta Braves Prostate Cancer Awareness Day.
-A pregame brunch will be held in the Terrace Garden before the Atlanta Braves play […]
+A pregame brunch will be held in the Terrace Garden before the Atlanta Braves play the […]

 Georgia Urology is full of incredible, hard-working, and dedicated staff members and physicians.
 That’s why we’re taking the time to highlight the men and women who provide our patients with such positive experiences.
 We’re highlighting Certified Medical Assistant and Surgery Coordinator, Surmouri V. Sullivant, who has been with Georgia Urology for 20 years.
 Why did […]